What Is Medical Negligence?

 - Home health aides and other medical services

-- And any other costs associated with your injuries and treatment
+- Any other costs associated with your injuries and treatment

 If your injuries caused lost income, you can recover economic damages for your lost wages or benefits.
 This includes both the money you did not earn due to your injuries, as well as making up for the wage gap if your injuries required you to take a lower-paying position.

 You can also pursue damages for your future financial losses.
 If you will need ongoing medical care due to your condition, or if your injuries prevent you from working in the future, you can recover compensation for this future loss or loss of retirement or pension benefits as well.

 Very often, the most significant portion of your claim will include your right to recover non-economic damages including your pain and suffering resulting from your injuries.
 Your medical negligence lawyer will help you recover fair and just compensation for your non-economic damages including for your: